Spacial/awesome-csirt/README.md

 * [UAC bypass using CreateNewLink COM interface](https://gist.github.com/hfiref0x/e58711820276fe8b1b36dd51faae59cf)
 * [Remote NTLM relaying through meterpreter on Windows port 445](https://diablohorn.com/2018/08/25/remote-ntlm-relaying-through-meterpreter-on-windows-port-445/), [DivertTCPconn](https://github.com/Arno0x/DivertTCPconn): A TCP packet diverter for Windows platform.
 * [Analyzing obfuscated powershell with shellcode](https://blog.stillztech.com/2018/06/analyzing-obfuscated-powershell-with.html), [Empire is a PowerShell and Python post-exploitation agent.](https://github.com/EmpireProject/Empire)
+* [Suspicious Use of Procdump](https://github.com/Neo23x0/sigma/blob/master/rules/windows/builtin/win_susp_procdump.yml): Detects suspicious uses of the SysInternals Procdump utility by using a special command line parameter in combination with the lsass.exe process.
+This way we're also able to catch cases in which the attacker has renamed the procdump executable.

 ### macOS/iOS

 * An iOS App In [Assembly](https://github.com/richardjrossiii/iOSAppInAssembly)